 The College of Education and Allied Professions supports new teachers by hosting the Beginning Teacher Induction Symposium.
 This is a collaborative effort for Beginning Teacher's among Western's School University Teacher Education Partnership (SUTEP), and Western North Carolina School Systems.
 The Symposium fulfills two of the three professional development days required for new teachers in North Carolina.

-To support mentors in their professional development, Teacher Recruitment, Advising and Career Support (TRACS) has compiled a list of online resources for mentors to use.
+To support mentors in their professional development, Suite 201 Student Success Center has compiled a list of online resources for mentors to use.
 These resources focus on the important topics of mentoring and retention and instructional leadership.

 The following online resources have been selected to support mentors serving in a variety of roles, including mentoring and retention and instructional leadership.